Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ## 7. Summary

-GitHub actions are powerful tool to automate software process.
-There is a lot of possibilities to improve you workflow by using exisitng templates and shared GitHub community actions.
-I strongly recommend drill down this solution and rate it yourself.
+GitHub actions are a powerful tool for automating software processes.
+There is a lot of possibilities to improve your workflow by using existing templates and shared GitHub community actions.
+I strongly recommend testing this solution and rate it yourself.

 <img class="img-fluid" src="/img/posts/2021-06-07-github_action_for_dotnet/middlink_release.PNG" alt="Release .net library">
 <span class="caption text-muted">Release .net library</span>